oguzbilgic/oguzbilgic.github.com/_posts/2013-10-31-go-package-wide-import.md

 )
 ```

-This explicit import statements make code very readable, since you can immediatly follow which
+This explicit import statements make code very readable, since you can immediately follow which
 function/struct/interface comes from which external package.
 However, having explicit import
-statement with the urls of external pacakges in each source code file in you packages sometimes
+statement with the urls of external packages in each source code file in you packages sometimes
-becomes diffucult to maintain.
+becomes difficult to maintain.

 My proposal for this problem is creating some sort of global or package-wide import statement.
 Let's
 call it `gimport` for now.
 So either in your package's `main.go` file or `import.go` file you specify
-the external dependencies once and those packages become available for all the `.go` files in your pacages.
+the external dependencies once and those packages become available for all the `.go` files in your packages.

 Here is an example `import.go` file, for docker example above: